 Like I mentioned, it’s possible to have better heart health by changing your eating, even without weight loss.

 I’ve seen this with clients also.
-Their follow-up blood cholesterol levels improved, blood pressure lowered, energy levels and sleep quality improved, waist size decreased even after just a month or two.
+Their follow-up blood cholesterol levels improved, blood pressure lowered, energy levels and sleep quality improved, waist size decreased even after just a month or two … with or without a significant weight loss.

-By the 3-4 month mark, they say they aren’t noticing the changes much anymore!
-This is when they report feeling like it’s easier to make heart healthy eating choices and that habits are formed.
+By the 3-4 month mark, they say they aren’t noticing the changes they made to their eating much anymore!
+This is when they report feeling like it’s easier to make heart healthy eating choices and that those habits are formed.
 Many people have some weight loss by this time, feel they’re heading in the right direction and that it all feels do-able with the strategies they’ve learned.

 Popular diets with heart healthy foods